just-ma/174A-Project/README.md

-# Assignment #1
+# Assignment #3

-## Due: October 21, 2018 at 11:59pm
+## Due: November 11, 2018 at 11:59pm

 ### Repository setup:

-1. By now you have followed the link to create your assignment repository at https://classroom.github.com/a/y9qwY8Wh.
+1. By now you have followed the link to create your assignment repository at https://classroom.github.com/a/UnK1obpj.
 Please use this link once as it will create an repository we will not check for submissions if you use it multiple times.
-The repository name should lool like **a1-githubusername**.
+The repository name should look like **a3-githubusername**.
 Any others will get removed.

 2. You should also be sure to share your GitHub username with us via this link if you have not already. https://goo.gl/forms/AKQYcllzjOP4UV6f1